wilkie/blog/posts/code-of-code-ethics.md

 That's generally a good thing.
 If you needed to patch something for your own personal use, it would be quite restrictive (and possibly personally sensitive) to then have to publish a description of your change.
 Although the GPL upholds the ideal of "you are always allowed to modify and run," it does so by the same act of distribution.
 That is, by always forcing code to be available, any usage is also valid.

 Now, I'm not a lawyer.
 My student loans are high enough already.
-But, I work in archival and I'm absolutely terrified of copyright.
+But, I work in archival (it has lots of [ethical software issues](social-archival), too) and I'm absolutely terrified of copyright.
 Copyright is hard to leverage.
 More to the point, it has been, historically, very difficult to enforce some implied usage agreement via copyright.
 The case that comes to mind is the [PC-MOS v.
 Arizona Retail Systems](https://cyber.harvard.edu/property00/alternatives/arizona.html) where shrink-wrap agreements seemed to not be binding.